 Now for the big upgrade: armor.

 I think its flat out deceptive to call the junk they put in this jacket “armor”.
-It feels like something you could buy at a craft store and will provide little to no protection if you go down.
+It feels like something you could buy at a craft store and will provide zero protection if you go down.
 Throw it out and replace it.